 Yang is a Liane B. Russell Distinguished Staff Fellow scientist in the Environmental Sciences Division at the Department of Energy’s Oak Ridge National Laboratory.
 As part of the ORNL-led NGEE Arctic project, Yang collects data about the Alaska tundra at scales ranging from the biome level with satellites, to the landscape level using drones, to the leaf level with ground sensors.

-The goal is to better understand how Arctic ecosystems are changing as icy soil layers called permafrost melt, the land subsides, vegetation transforms and carbon long locked away in soils is emitted to the atmosphere in the form of greenhouse gases.
-Drones equipped with multispectral, hyperspectral, thermal and light detecting and ranging, or LiDAR, instruments can, for instance, capture how vegetation is evolving with unprecedent detail and track the sudden appearance of irregular terrain called thermokarst as permafrost thaws, which causes hazards for humans and wildlife.
+The goal is to better understand how Arctic ecosystems are changing as icy soil layers called permafrost thaw, the land subsides, vegetation transforms and carbon long locked away in soils is emitted to the atmosphere in the form of greenhouse gases.
+Drones equipped with multispectral, hyperspectral, thermal and light detecting and ranging, or LiDAR, instruments can, for instance, capture how vegetation is evolving with unprecedented detail and track the sudden appearance of irregular terrain called thermokarst as permafrost thaws, which causes hazards for humans and wildlife.

 Yang is leveraging machine learning to extract knowledge from those data, extrapolate them across scales and integrate the information into land models that are fed into the giant DOE Energy Exascale Earth System Model, which helps scientists better predict the future.